YinHangCode/homebridge-mi-philips-light/README.md

 Wait until you get output.
 For more information about token, please refer to [OpenMiHome](https://github.com/OpenMiHome/mihome-binary-protocol) and [miio](https://github.com/aholstenson/miio).
 ## Version Logs
+### 0.2.4 (2018-5-06 @RandomMetalhead Fork)
+1.added night mode for Philips Ceiling lamp, when set to 1%.
 ### 0.2.3 (2018-02-10)
 1.update 'package.json'.
 ### 0.2.2 (2017-11-18)